-- The clothes that you wear? - The artwork for your favourite album cover? - The architecture that you are most impressed with? - The surface patterns found in the painting in a gallery that caught your imagination?
+- The clothes that you wear? - The artwork on your favourite album cover? - The architecture that impresses you the most? - The surface patterns found in the painting in a gallery that caught your imagination?

-And why have artists throughout history felt the urge to draw upon surfaces, from caves to canvas, or place giant sculptures in the built and natural environment?
-The Fine Art & Textiles course aims to offer students an exciting, challenging and flexible experience through the development of personal expression and an introduction to the rich spectrum of art history.
+Why have artists throughout history felt the urge to draw upon surfaces, from caves to canvas, or place giant sculptures in the built and natural environment?
+The Fine Art & Textiles course provides an introduction to the rich spectrum of historical art and offers students an exciting, challenging and flexible experience through the development of personal expression.

 Using contextual links to continue creative journeys throughout the course Fine Art & Textiles is a varied and stimulating course covering drawing, painting, sculpture, print-making, innovative fabric work, fashion and mixed media.